 “Publisher” was an optional piece of information in the online form, but I typed the first thing that came into my head anyway, RenegadeBooks.
 It said something about me as a writer—I was a renegade.
 I’d never really believed that editors knew what the market wanted.
 In fact, referring to readers as a “market” was a little insulting.

 Margaret was my first author, with Million Dollar Wife.
 We worked together to get her books ready for publication.
+With the help of digital marketing retail you can further publicize your books.
 I designed the covers and managed her promotions.
 Then, she began to find a monthly income coming her way.
 Next came Carol Duncan Perry’s backlist of Arkansas-set romantic suspense, and I’ve just added Nadine Miller to my group with her backlist of traditional Regencies.

 Finally, it occurred to me that I was onto something.
 Books were selling.
 I was taking 10% and liking it.
 My writers liked getting personal attention.
 I started thinking about what defined this minuscule publishing house: